-Experts who treat high histamine levels say that it’s more common than people realize.
+Experts who treat high histamine levels say it’s more common than people realize.
 Most people who suffer from it know something isn’t right, but they can’t explain it and often their doctors can’t either.
 They just know they have a number of symptoms they can’t explain or shake.

 To make it even more challenging, the symptoms vary from person to person.
-Some people experience sneezing, a stuffy nose, or digestive problems while others complain mostly of anxiety and brain fog.
+Some people experience sneezing, a stuffy nose, or digestive problems, while others complain mostly of anxiety and brain fog.

 The symptoms of histamine intolerance are highly variable.
-Some people will only experience a few symptoms while others have many symptoms affecting their respiratory system, brain, and digestive tract.
+Some people will only experience a few symptoms, while others have many symptoms affecting their respiratory system, brain, and digestive tract.

-The digestive tract is a common target since you have histamine receptors there.
+The digestive tract is a common target, since you have histamine receptors there.
 (8) If you have histamine intolerance, a common scenario is this.

-You eat foods that release histamine or that interferes with its breakdown, and within a few hours, you develop diarrhea, lightheadedness, flushing, itching, headache, or a stuffy nose.
+You eat foods that release histamine or that interfere with its breakdown, and within a few hours, you develop diarrhea, lightheadedness, flushing, itching, headache, or a stuffy nose.
 It’s easy to see how doctors confuse histamine sensitivity or intolerance with classic allergies.